puppetlabs/puppet-docs/source/pe/3.2/overview_getting_support.markdown

 #### The PE Support Script

-When seeking support, you may be asked to run the information-gathering support script included with in the Puppet Enterprise installer tarball.
-This script is located in the root of the unzipped tarball and is named simply "`support`."
+When seeking support, you may be asked to run an information-gathering support script named, "`puppet-enterprise-support`".
+The script is located in the root of the unzipped Puppet Enterprise installer tarball; it is also installed on any master, PuppetDB, or console node and can be run via `/opt/puppet/bin/puppet-enterprise-support`.

 This script will collect a large amount of system information, compress it, and print the location of the zipped tarball when it finishes running; an uncompressed directory (named `support`) containing the same data will be left in the same directory as the compressed copy.
 We recommend that you examine the collected data before forwarding it to Puppet Labs, as it may contain sensitive information that you will wish to redact.